qoryhanisagal/OnlineStore/finalreport/FSDI_107_108_Final_Report.md

 After implementing and testing all routes, the RESTful Product Catalog API now:

-✅ Returns a welcome page and about page
+- ✅ Returns a welcome page and about page
-✅ Provides a full list of products and allows new product creation
+- ✅ Provides a full list of products and allows new product creation
-✅ Filters products by category using dynamic route parameters
+- ✅ Filters products by category using dynamic route parameters
-✅ Returns the total value of the catalog
+- ✅ Returns the total value of the catalog
-✅ Uses MongoDB Atlas and Compass for persistent data management
+- ✅ Uses MongoDB Atlas and Compass for persistent data management
-✅ Is tested through Thunder Client and documented on GitHub
+- ✅ Is tested through Thunder Client and documented on GitHub
+- ✅ (Extended) Has a working frontend that consumes the /api/catalog and /api/products/<category> routes to render and filter products
 ---

 ## 6️⃣ GitHub Repository